“Will an AAA battery ever run out?”

 When I was 17 years old, I was appointed House Captain, as well as the Captain of my school Archery team.
 I also returned on weekends to develop the younger boys in the Boys’ Brigade (BB) in my high school.
 In spite of these, I was also able to upkeep close relationships and studies.
 I wondered why I was able to keep going and not burned out, even though I worked at a frenetic pace.

-With StrengthsFinder today, I became AWARE that my talents makes me someone who strives to be productive and yet dependable to get things going.
+With StrengthsFinder today, I became AWARE that my talents make me someone who strives to be productive and yet dependable to get things going.

 - Achiever – Gives me great source of energy & drive

-- Arranger - Unique ability of juggling multiple priorities effectively & efficiently
+- Arranger – Unique ability to juggle multiple priorities effectively & efficiently

 - Responsibility – Ease of taking psychological ownership of tasks and being dependable